โ†Food

 Turn Costco's shabu-shabu pork belly into restaurant-quality Korean spicy pork bulgogi in 15 minutes.
 Quick, easy, and incredibly flavorful.

-Watch on YouTube
+Watch on YouTubeโ†’

 Looking for a quick, restaurant-quality meal that takes less than 15 minutes to prep?
-Today, we're making a flavor-packed Korean Spicy Pork Bulgogi (매운돼지불고기) using one of my favorite Costco meat hacks.
+Today, I'm making a flavor-packed Korean Spicy Pork Bulgogi (๋งค์šด๋ผ์ง€๋ถˆ๊ณ ๊ธฐ) using one of my favorite Costco meat hacks.

 There are some Costco finds that completely change your weeknight dinner game.
 For me, it's the pork shabu-shabu meat (pork belly).
 Because it is sliced so incredibly thin, it absorbs marinades instantly and cooks in no time.
+This is a recipe I come back to over and over because the payoff is absurdly high for the effort involved.
+When I need something satisfying and genuinely Korean-tasting after a long day, this is the first thing I reach for.

-Shop Ingredients 🛍️
+Shop Ingredients ๐Ÿ›๏ธ

 Everything you need to make this recipe, all in one place.
-These are the exact brands I use and trust — links go to Weee!, my favorite Asian grocery delivery app.
+These are the exact brands I use and trust โ€” links go to Weee!, my favorite Asian grocery delivery app.
 Links are affiliated, which means I earn a small commission at no extra cost to you.
 Thank you for the support!

-The Ingredient Gallery 🛒
+The Ingredient Gallery ๐Ÿ›’

 Servings